Al Jaffee: Career

-I created Ziggy Pig and Silly Seal from scratch. [editor-in-chief] Stan [Lee] said to me, "Create an animated-type character.
-Something different, something new."
-I searched around and thought, "I've never seen anyone do anything about a seal," so I made him the lead character.
-So I created "Silly Seal".
-One day, Stan said to me, "Why don't you give him a little friend of some sort?"
-I had already created Ziggy Pig, who had his own little feature, so it was quite easy to combine them into one series.
-I said, "How about Ziggy Pig?"
-Stan said, "Okay!"
-I should add that, while I created Ziggy Pig, it was Stan who named him.

 From 1957 to 1963, Jaffee drew the elongated Tall Tales panel for the New York Herald Tribune, which was syndicated to over 100 newspapers.
 Jaffee credited its middling success with a pantomime format that was easy to sell abroad, but his higher-ups were unsatisfied with the strip's status: "The head of the syndicate, who was a certifiable idiot, said the reason it was not selling [better] is we gotta put words in it.
 So they made me put words in it.
 Immediately lost 28 foreign papers."
 A collection of Jaffee's Tall Tales strips was published in 2008.
 Jaffee also scripted the short-lived strips Debbie Deere and Jason in the late 1960s and early 1970s.
-Since 1984, Jaffee has provided illustrations for "The Shpy," a lighthearted Jewish-themed adventure feature in Tzivos Hashem's bimonthly children's publication The Moshiach Times.
+Since 1984, Jaffee has provided illustrations for "The Shpy", a lighthearted Jewish-themed adventure feature in Tzivos Hashem's bimonthly children's publication The Moshiach Times.

 Mad

 Jaffee first appeared in Mad in 1955, one issue after its transformation from comic book format to magazine.
 When editor Harvey Kurtzman left in a dispute three issues later, Jaffee went with Kurtzman.
-Jaffee contributed to Kurtzman's first two post-Mad publishing efforts, Trump and the creator-owned Humbug.
+Jaffee contributed to Kurtzman's first two post-Mad publishing efforts, Trump and the creator-owned Humbug, though both were much less successful than Mad.
 In 2008, the first full reprint of Humbug was published as a two-volume set by Fantagraphics; the set includes a newly commissioned cover illustration by Jaffee, and a co-interview with Jaffee and Arnold Roth.

 After Humbug folded in 1958, Jaffee brought his unpublished material to Mad, which bought the work.
 "Bill Gaines took out every Trump and Humbug," remembered Jaffee, "called me into his office, sat me down on the couch next to him, and went over every issue and said "Which is yours?"
 And as he came to each one, when he saw my stuff, he OK'd to hire me."